 We see worship as an integral part of Christian life.
 The major focus on our Sunday Morning worship service is faithful teaching of the Bible.
 The service includes traditional hymns of the faith and time in corporate prayer.
-We have a small Sunday School and no church choir, but have had strong ministries in these areas in the past and aspire to add both activities to enrich our worship experience in the future.
+We have a small Sunday School and no church choir at this time, but have had strong ministries in these areas in the past and aspire to add both activities to enrich our worship experience in the future.

 Cornerstone Campus Preschool

-The Cornerstone Campus preschool is a weekday program operated through the church with a typical enrollment of about 60 students.
+The Cornerstone Campus preschool is a weekday program operated through the church with a typical enrollment of about 45 students with room to grow.
 It provides a hands-on and creative process that engages children in direct experiences, appropriate for their age of development.
 The goal is to create a stimulating, emotionally supportive environment where each child can grow and thrive.

 We support many local aid organizations and international missionary activity.
 Every dollar indicated for missions is paid out to charitable organizations.
-In 2021, we donated over $9 k. to missions outreach.
+In 2022, we donated almost $10 k. to missions outreach.
 Our church facilities are utilized by alcoholics anonymous, a domestic violence prevention program, a dance school and the city government for meetings and events.

 The church council is responsible for the management of both the spiritual and temporal affairs of the church, subject to the authority of the membership of the church.
 The church council carries out its work through 3 standing committees.
 1) The Deacon committee is responsible for worship, communion, membership support, music, ushers, flowers and transportation.
 2) The Trustees committee is responsible for the building, property/equipment, sexton, church administrator, finances/budget and fund raising activities.
 3) The Christian Education and Missions committee is responsible for wider mission, christian education, preschool, evangelism/outreach.

 The church is financially stable.
-For 2022, the total budget is about $140 k.
-The church recently operated at significant surpluses of $56 k. in 2020 and $50 k. in 2021 due primarily to one time events - large gifts from the congregation and government grants through the CARES Act.
-We have $222 k. in bank funds and $667 k. in invested funds.
+For 2022, the total budget was about $155 k.
+The church recently operated at significant surpluses of $50 k. in 2021 and $18 k. in 2022 due primarily to one-time events - large gifts from the congregation and government grants through the CARES Act.
+We have $234 k. in bank funds and $733 k. in invested funds.
 The church has no indebtedness.